roachfire/roachlab/htpc/README.md

 Next, we need to set up our docker-compose.yml. `sudo nano docker-compose.yml` into the file.
 There's only a few things we'll need to change here.
 Scroll down to your `transmission`.
 Find the `environment` section.
 This is where you'll set up your VPN.
 Enter your provider's name, your username, and your password.
 I use Mullvad, so the values there are configured for a Mullvad user.
 If you have another provider, refer to the excellent documentation [here](https://haugene.github.io/docker-transmission-openvpn/supported-providers/) to configure the container for your provider.
 Then, go down to the `LOCAL_NETWORK` line.
 Enter the CIDR of your local network so that the Transmission container's web-UI can be accessed on your local network.
 That's it!
 Our services are ready to be deployed.
 Save and exit the docker-compose.yml and enter the command `docker-compose up -d`.
 Monitor the terminal to ensure that everything deploys properly.
 Once that's done, we can see the status of our containers with `docker ps`.
 Now, onto the application configuration.

 ## Configuring our applications
+### Jackett
+The first thing I like to set up is my indexers.
+Go to the Jackett WebUI by entering "<dockerhostIPaddress>:9117" into your browser.
+You shouldn't have to configure anything in the Jackett Configuration section at the bottom of the page, but you can if you want to.
+I don't configure a password because this service is only accessible via Tailscale in my configuration.
+To add your indexers, go to the searchbar and search for the ones you want.
+If you don't know where to start, I typically filter for public and en-US indexers.
+The ones I currently use are 1337x, Anime Tosho, AnimeClipse, The Pirate Bay, and YTS.
+These have been working fine for me so far.
+### Sonarr
+Now that we have our indexers, lets configure Sonarr.
+I like to add my indexers to the service first.
+- Go to `Settings` and click the `+` icon.
+- Select `Torznab` from the indexer types.
+- Give your indexer a name and go back to the Jackett webUI.
+- Find the indexer you want to add first and click `Copy Torznab Feed`.
+Paste this into the URL section of the Sonarr Add Indexer window.
+- Then, return to the Jackett webUI and copy the API Key at the top of the window.
+- Paste the API Key into the corresponding textbox in the Sonarr Add Indexer window.
+- Repeat these steps for the rest of your indexers.
+The next thing we need to do is to tell Sonarr to use Transmission.
+- Click `Download Clients`.
+- Click the `+` icon and click on `Transmission`.
+- Give Transmission a name and configure the rest of the settings as needed for your setup.
+I recommend making sure that "Remove Completed" is checked.
+Finally, we can connect Plex to Sonnar.
+- Go to `Connect` and click the `+` button.
+- Click `Plex Media Server`and configure it as needed for your setup.
+Click `Authenticate with Plex.tv` and login with your Plex account.
+That's it!
+Sonarr is ready to go.
+### Radarr
+To configure Radarr, simply follow all of the steps above as the applications are virtually the same.
+### Plex
+Next we need to configure Plex's library files.
+Enter "<dockerhostIPaddress>:32400/web" into your browser.
+You should see the Plex Media Server page show up.
+You'll be prompted to login, then to configure your libraries.
+For Movies, make the library path `/data/movies` and for TV make it `/data/tv`.
+You'll also be prompted to name your server and optionally configure the server for remote access outside of your network.
+I personally don't configure this setting as I use Tailscale to safely connect to my services from external networks.
+The next thing I recommend configuring in Plex is going to `Settings`, `Library`, and enabling the "Scan my library automatically" setting and the "Run a partial scan when changes are detected" settings.
+### About Bazarr and nzbget
+I personally don't use these services, so I'll refer you back to the sebgl project linked in the first section for a setup guide.
+### Finishing up
+To finish, let's make sure our services are working correctly.
+- Open your Transmission webUI at "<dockerhostIPaddress>:9091", then open Sonarr, Radarr, and Plex.
+- Login to whichever app you want to test first and click `Add New`.
+- Search for a show you like and click on it.
+Make sure that the Root Folder shows `/tv/<showname>.
+- Select the monitor settings you want and your preferred quality profile (for testing purposes, I recommend leaving the quality profile at "Any".
+- Check `Start search for missing episodes` and click `Add <seriesname>`.
+- Go back to the Transmission webUI and see if Torrents for your series start to appear.
+- Wait for the Torrents to finish and see if the episodes start to show up in your Plex Media Server.
+- Repeat the test for Radarr.
+If everything is working properly, your htpc setup should done and ready to go.